-In Klaviyo, transactional emails are delivered through flows, as they must be sent in response to an action that the customer took.
+In Klaviyo, transactional emails are delivered through flows, as they must be sent in response to an action the customer took.
 Additionally, transactional emails are marked on a per-email basis, not a per-flow basis.
 This means that you may have one email within a flow that is considered a transactional email, while the other emails in the series are considered marketing content.
 For example, you may have a post-purchase flow in which the first email is a transactional order confirmation, while the subsequent marketing emails are aimed at generating product reviews and cross-selling related products.
 There is no customer-facing indication that a message is considered transactional.

 You cannot have an entire flow that is deemed transactional, though it is possible to create a flow in which all the emails are transactional.